East Timor profile

 East Timor has a handful of daily and weekly press titles.
 Economic and physical factors, as well as high rates of illiteracy, limit readership.

-BBC World Service is available in Dili via BBC 105.9 FM.
+BBC World Service broadcasts in Dili on 95.3 FM.
 There are FM relays of Portuguese and Australian radio.

 - Suara Timor Lorosae - daily